38 Different Species of Wild Cats

 The Canada lynx, or Lynx canadensis, is a medium-sized wild cat native to North America.

-These elusive creatures are known for their beautiful tufted ears and distinctive long legs, well adapted for hunting in snowy environments.
+These elusive creatures are known for their beautiful tufted ears and distinctive long legs, which make them well-adapted for hunting in snowy environments.

 The Canada lynx primarily inhabits boreal forests, where it hunts its main prey, the snowshoe hare